偶然とは思えぬ Meaning (FF1 Japanese Explained)

 Example 1

-→ doesn’t seem to be true
+→ it seems to be real

 Example 2